Han Moo-hyup: Personal

 Han, as a young boy, fled North Korea alone and joined the ROK Army.
 After Han graduated from the prestigious Korea Military Academy in 1948, he earned a second bachelor's degree in political science and diplomacy from Dankook University (1962).
 He then pursued graduate study at Hanyang University (1965), Korea National Defense University, and National Defense University in Washington D.C.
-Han is known to have had close relationship to the former Korean president Park Chung-hee and his family.
+Han is known to have had close relationship to the former Korean president Park Chung Hee and his family.
 Han married Kim Yi-jung, and together they have three sons and two daughters.

-He died on August 22, 2017, his 94th birthday, in Bundang-gu.
+He died on August 22, 2017, his 94th birthday, in Bundang District.

 Career

 Military career

 As a professional military officer, he served in various key posts, including commander of the 26th Infantry Division, director for intelligence (G-2) of the Joint Chiefs of Staff, and commander of Korea Army Training Center.
 Also, he worked for the Korean CIA (National Intelligence Service) as head of investigation.
 Later, he was offered a legislative seat by then ruling New Korea Party, but turned down the offer.